Security Scanners That Catch Vulnerabilities Before Production

 1. Snyk

 Developer-first security platform that detects vulnerabilities in code, open-source dependencies, container images, and Infrastructure as Code.
-Snyk integrates seamlessly into the developer workflow offering automatic fix suggestions via pull requests.
+Snyk integrates seamlessly into the developer workflow and offers automatic fix suggestions via pull requests.
+The platform supports all major package managers and provides an extensive vulnerability database that is continuously updated by a dedicated security research team.

 Pros

-- +Broad coverage: code, dependencies, containers, and IaC
+- +Broad coverage across code, dependencies, containers, and Infrastructure as Code configurations

 Cons

-- -SAST features less deep than dedicated SAST tools
+- -SAST features are less deep than dedicated SAST tools like Checkmarx or SonarQube

-- -Can generate many alerts with large dependency trees
+- -Can generate an overwhelming number of alerts for projects with large dependency trees

 2. SonarQube

-Leading platform for continuous code inspection combining code quality and security.
-SonarQube analyzes source code for bugs, code smells, and security vulnerabilities via SAST supporting over 30 programming languages.
+Leading platform for continuous code inspection that combines code quality and security analysis in a single scan.
+SonarQube analyzes source code for bugs, code smells, and security vulnerabilities via SAST and supports over 30 programming languages.
+The platform provides quality gates that automatically block builds when security standards are not met and integrates with all major CI/CD systems for continuous feedback.

 Pros